hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 Playing the Game
 ================

-..
-TEMPLATE Replace path below with language specific SDK link.

 All that's left to do is describe how to play tic-tac-toe.
-The details here are fairly straighforward, and the ``_play_xo`` function could certainly be implemented in different ways.
-To see our implementation, go to ``/project/sawtooth-core/sdk/examples/xo_{{ lowercase_lang }}``.
+The details here are fairly straighforward, and the {% if language == 'JavaScript' %}``_playXO``{% else %}``_play_xo``{% endif %} function could certainly be implemented in different ways.
+To see our implementation, go to ``/project/sawtooth- core/sdk/examples/xo_{{ lowercase_lang }}``.
 We choose to represent the board as a string of length 9, with each character in the string representing a space taken by X, a space taken by O, or a free space.
 Updating the board configuration and the current state of the game proceeds straightforwardly.

 The ``XoTransactionHandler`` Class
 ==================================